An article written and compiled by Bridget Churchill.

 There is a range of pelvic support belts and thoracic support harnesses to optimise stability, posture and position within the seating system.

 The height-adjustable shell option incorporates inbuilt growth adjustment in the back support due to the upper sliding interface.

 The more supportive Spex and Spex SuperShape are versatile back supports that respond quickly (with easy adjustment) to more complex postural changes including posterior pelvic tilt or obliquity, spinal scoliosis.
 They are well suited to hypertonicity.

 These back supports allow for greater immersion, pressure redistribution and support for those with marked asymmetry and complexity.

 The Spex Mantaray provides trunk support and allows for increase upper limb function when self-propelling or performing functional activities.
 It supports those with trunk weakness and can reduce side-ways leaning.

-Shaping within these back rests is possible with the Spex Tesselated Positioning Kit and this kit can also potentially be used under other flat foam cushions to provide increased contouring.
+Shaping within these back supports is possible with the Spex Tesselated Positioning Kit and this kit can also potentially be used under other flat foam cushions to provide increased contouring.

 Contact us to: